pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```

-First, we fit giving to KinBiont the list of change points:
+First, we fit giving to Kinbiont the list of change points:

 ```julia
 @time seg_fitting = selection_ODE_fixed_intervals(